UberGallery/UberGallery/README.md

 Edit `galleryConfig.ini` to configure your gallery.

-Upload your images to the `gallery-images/` directory within yout gallery directory.
+Upload images to the `gallery-images/` folder within your gallery directory.

+Make the `resources/cache/` directory writable by the web server.

+    chmod 777 -R /path/to/resources/cache

+Open your web browser and navigate to the directory where you installed UberGallery to have the script generate thumbnails and display your images.

 When using this method to install UberGallery, you may update your installation by running the following commands: